-Reference earnings are equal to 100% of the insured's gross earnings for white-collar workers and to 108% of the insured's gross earnings for blue-collar workers.
+Reference earnings are equal to 100% of the insured's gross earnings for white-collar workers and 108% of the insured's gross earnings for blue-collar workers.

 If the insured person and employer are affiliated with all branches of social security, a global contribution is paid to the National Social Security Office and split according to each branch's needs.
-The global contribution rate is 37.84% of the reference earnings (13.07% is paid by the employee and 24.77% by the employer).
+The global contribution rate is 37.84% of reference earnings (13.07% is paid by the employee and 24.77% by the employer).

-Government: Subsidy for the management of the social security system.
-Proceeds from a surcharge on automobile insurance and on hospitalization insurance premiums and a tax on the profit made on certain prescribed medicines.
+Government: Subsidy for the management of the social security system; proceeds from a surcharge on automobile insurance and on hospitalization insurance premiums; a tax on the profit made on certain prescribed medicines.

-Sickness and maternity cash benefits: The insured must have been covered by insurance during the two quarters before the quarter in which the sickness or maternity leave period started, have completed 120 days of actual or credited work (400 hours for part-time workers), and met the legal requirements for a regular worker during the last 30 days before the incapacity began.
+Sickness and maternity cash benefits: The insured must have been covered during the two quarters before the quarter in which the sickness or maternity leave period started, have completed 120 days of actual or credited work (400 hours for part-time workers), and met the legal requirements for a regular worker during the last 30 days before the incapacity began.

-Medical benefits: Immediate access to health care (6 months of contributions are required in certain special cases).
+Medical benefits: There is no minimum qualifying period (6 months of contributions are required in certain special